 Mark 4:1-8 Message Version

 3-8 “Listen.
 What do you make of this?
-A farmer planted seed.
-As he scattered the seed, some of it fell on the road and birds ate it.
-Some fell in the gravel; it sprouted quickly but didn’t put down roots, so when the sun came up it withered just as quickly.
-Some fell in the weeds; as it came up, it was strangled among the weeds and nothing came of it.
+A farmer planted the seed.
+As he scattered the seed, some of it fell on the road, and birds ate it.
+Some fell in the gravel; it sprouted quickly but didn’t put down roots, so when the sun came up, it withered just as quickly.
+Some fell in the weeds; as it came up, it was strangled among the weeds, and nothing came of it.
 Some fell on good earth and came up with a flourish, producing a harvest exceeding his wildest dreams.

 Which one of the grounds are you an example of?